tls54/Fitness-MCP/README.md

 Local dev: `cd server && python3 -m venv .venv && .venv/bin/pip install -r requirements.txt`, then run `python main.py` with the env vars above pointed at local token paths.

+**Note:** Strava now requires a paid API plan for third-party apps.
+If Strava tools start returning `403 Forbidden` with `{"resource":"Application","field":"Status","code":"Inactive"}`, it means the registered Strava API application has been deactivated — check/reactivate it at [strava.com/settings/api](https://www.strava.com/settings/api).

 ## Security

 The server is read-only against the Garmin/Strava APIs it wraps (aside from creating/scheduling/deleting Garmin workouts, which the user explicitly requests).
 Credentials/tokens are never committed (see `server/.gitignore`).
 The endpoint additionally requires a bearer token on every request since it's reachable over the network rather than spawned locally.